 A PhD is an internationally-recognised research qualification.
 You can study for your PhD on-campus or by distance-learning.

 Studying for your PhD in the School of Philosophy, Religion and History of Science means that you will undertake an extended, original research project allowing you to become an expert in your specialist area and gain high-quality research skills.

 You’ll have regular meetings with your supervisors who will read your work and provide detailed feedback and advice.
 You’ll also develop an initial training plan to make sure you are acquiring the appropriate skills for your research and that your progress is monitored.

 You will conduct original research work under the guidance of your supervisors.
 Your initial priority is to refine a research plan and establish a feasible timescale for your project.
-You may be required to shadow an MA Research Methods module as part of your PhD, you will undertake research methods modules to support your research activities.
+You may be required to shadow an MA Research Methods module as part of your training programme.

 For the first 12 months (or 18 months if part-time) you’ll be enrolled as a provisional PhD student and you'll develop a detailed research proposal and write a literature review.
 This work will be submitted to a panel of examiners who will assess it and provide you with feedback and advice on the progress of your research.